Riebart/grafana-docker-arm/README.md

 0 * * * * bash /home/pi/Documents/grafana-docker-arm/cronjob.sh riebart/grafana-arm
 ```

 This will attempt to build the latest stable (giving up if there's no new stable to build), and the latest nightly (which release about hourly, give or take) builds.
-If new versions of either exist, it'll tag them as `latest-<arch>` and `nightly-arch` respectively, and push them to the repository specified.
+If new versions of either exist, it'll tag them as `latest-<arch>` and `nightly-<arch>` respectively, and push them to the repository specified.
 Note that the repository can be a private one, that's totally fine.